-Shen Wei - (Ph.D., London School of Economics and Political Science; LL.M., Univeristy of Cambridge; LL.M., University of Michigan; LL.B., LL.M., East China University of Political Science and Law).
+Shen Wei (LL.B., LL.M., East China University of Political Science and Law; LL.M., University of Michigan; LL.M., University of Cambridge; Ph.D., London School of Economics and Political Science).
 Mr. Shen is the Special Oriental Scholar Professor of Law at Shanghai Jiao Tong University's KoGuan Law School.
 Prior to his arrival at KoGuan Law School, he practiced in major U.S. and U.K. law firms in Sydney, Shanghai, Chicago, and Hong Kong, primarily assisting multinational clients in their China-related transactions such as foreign direct investment, private equity, mergers and acquisitions, project finance, and commercial arbitration.
 Mr. Shen teaches international investment law, company law, international economic law and contract law.
-He current research interests include international investment law, corporate governance, financial regulation, and international commercial arbitration.
-Mr. Shen has contributed to sixteen books (fourteen in English and two in Chinese) and authored (or co-authored) over seventy articles in English and Chinese law journals.
+His current research interests include international investment law, corporate governance, financial regulation, and international commercial arbitration.
+Mr. Shen has contributed to 22 books (20 in English and and two in Chinese) and authored (or co-authored) over ninety articles in English and Chinese law journals.
+He is the author of two books: Rethinking the New York Convention - A Law and Economics Approach (Cambridge: Intersentia 2013) and The Anatomy of China's Banking Sector and Regulation (Wolters Kluwer 2013).
 Since 2011, he has been included in Marquis Who's Who.

-Jeffrey Ward - (B.A., University of Notre Dame; M.A., Northern Illinois University; J.D., LL.M. in International & Comparative Law, Duke Law School).
-Mr. Ward is a Lecturing Fellow and a Supervising Attorney in Duke Law School's Community Enterprise Clinic.
-In addition to the Clinic, a course in which students practice law with community organizations as clients, he teaches courses on legal interviewing and counseling, rhetoric and advocacy, legal issues pertaining to food and agricultural issues, and a course in legal ethics.
-His teaching and his own practice focus on corporate and transactional law.
+Jeffrey Ward (B.A., University of Notre Dame; M.A., Northern Illinois University; J.D. & LL.M. in International & Comparative Law, Duke University School of Law).
+Mr. Ward is a Lecturing Fellow and Director of Duke Law School's Start-Up Ventures Clinic, where he and his students counsel eligible seed and early-stage entrepreneurs on a wide variety of legal matters including formation, founder equity and vesting, shareholder agreements, intellectual property protection and licensing, commercialization strategies, and operational issues.
+Prior to serving as Director of the Start-Up Ventures Clinic, Mr. Ward was supervising attorney in Duke Law School's Community Enterprise Clinic, where students practiced law with community organizations as clients.
+His teaching and his own law practice focus on corporate and transactional law.
 As an associate with the Chicago office of an international law firm, he focused on mergers and acquisitions and capital markets transactions.
 He also served as a fellow at a community economic development law organization in the city of Chicago, where he counseled and developed resources for community organizations and provided legal and planning advice to start-up entrepreneurs.
 Before becoming a lawyer, he worked first as a business consultant with Arthur Andersen in Chicago and then as an English teacher.